noribozo/Psychostars-band/README.md

 # Psychostars-band
-homepage of the band Psychostars
+homepage of the band Psychostars created with HTML and CSS only